What is an Ignition Interlock?

 Installation costs costs average about $150 and the monthly cost of the ignition interlock is usually $70-$100.

-How Can Ignition Interlocks Be Problematic?
+Can Ignition Interlocks Be Wrong?

 Every technology comes with its pros and cons.
 On the one hand, the introduction of ignition interlock to the vehicle frees us from the concerns regarding drunk driving while, on the other hand, it poses several problems due to limitations in the technology.